 If the SOA supports a separate SOA channel for notifications, then they should associate with the notificationDownload function bit.

 This scenario demonstrates the recovery of additions, deletions and modifications of service provider, network, and notification data.
+This flow is not applicable over the XML interface.